tylerpcarter/inls161/syllabus/index.md

 # Lab

-Fridays will be reserved as a lab session.
-These sessions will start and end an hour earlier than regular sessions.
+Fridays will be reserved as a lab session.{% marginnote 'lab' 'I will also make myself available in the lab beginning at 10:30 on Fridays.
+If you need any extra help or wish to talk about anything, that is a good time to do it. ' %}
 We will typically have a very short hands-on lesson related to one of your assignment tasks and then time to work through issues in building or completing the assignment.
 Sometimes we will have a guest on days like this who will show us something interesting that we can put into practice.

-## Computers

-You can use whatever computer you wish in the lab that we will use as our classroom.
-You may also use your own laptops.
-If you need help installing or configuring a piece of software, I will be available to help you outside of class.
-Most of our activity will be conducted through web applications in-browser.
-This will hopefully ease the burden of installing and configuring considerably.

 {% include syllabus-nav.html %}